Information for new cannabis licence holders: Cultivation, processing or sale for medical purposes licences

 Authorized areas

 The authorized areas list where you can conduct authorized cannabis activities.
-Authorized buildings will be listed for indoor areas and authorized growing areas will be listed for outdoor areas.
+Indoor areas will list the authorized buildings and outdoor areas will list authorized growing areas.

 Effective date

 The effective date listed on your licence is the first day you can start your authorized cannabis activities.
-Health Canada will update the effective date on your licence anytime changes are made to your licence, for example, when your authorized activities change.
+Health Canada will update the effective date on your licence anytime you make changes to your licence, for example, when your authorized activities change.
 Licences can be issued and renewed for a maximum validity period of 5 years.

 Expiry date